 The theory here is that if you avoid tension and stress, your body and mind will relax and open further.
 So what today is seventy percent for you will become fifty percent tomorrow and your new seventy percent will be at a higher level of performance, but still without strain.

-Conversely, if you constantly push yourself to 110 percent, you continuously stress your system.
+Conversely, if you constantly push yourself to 110 percent, you continually stress your system.
 Water-method theory says that your body and mind will close down under that stress and tension, and you will not grow.

 Or as Liu Hung Chieh, our teacher’s teacher, was fond of saying, “You become what you practice.”
 If you practice stress and tension, you become stress and tension.
 If you practice relaxation, you become relaxed.